Geet Ramayan: Performances

-After Geet Ramayan's original broadcast was over in March of 1956, requests of re-broadcast were flooding the radio station.
+After Geet Ramayans original broadcast was over in March of 1956, requests of re-broadcast were flooding the radio station.
 All-India Radio repeated the entire series of fifty-six weekly songs due to popular demand.
 After the broadcast, Phadke produced public concerts of selected songs.
 The first public performance was held in the Madgulkars' bungalow, "Panchavati" at Wakdewadi, Pune on 28 May 1958.
 In 1979, a Silver Jubilee celebration of the programme took place at the New English School in Pune for eight nights.
 Atal Bihari Vajpayee, the then Minister of External Affairs, attended the show as the guest of honour along with the then Deputy Prime Minister of India Yashwantrao Chavan, Bollywood film director Basu Bhattacharya, actor Dada Kondke, and celebrated classical singers such as Bhimsen Joshi and Kishori Amonkar.
-Vajpayee also attended the Golden Jubilee celebration with Sharad Pawar and Bal Thackeray.
+Vajpayee also attended the Golden Jubilee celebration with Sharad Pawar and Balasaheb Thackeray.
 National Award-winning art director Nitin Chandrakant Desai designed the stage depicting scenes from the Ramayana.
 The event featured all the songs from the original Geet Ramayan now vocalized by Madgulkar's son Anand Madgulkar, Shridhar Phadke, Suresh Wadkar, Upendra Bhat, Padmaja Phenany Joglekar and others.

 Reception

 As the radio programme became popular, daily newspapers in Pune began printing the lyrics of the new songs each week.
 The publication department of All India Radio also compiled the lyrics and excerpts from the introductory comments in a book form.
 The 179-page volume, then priced at ₹ 2, was launched on 3 October 1957 on the occasion of Vijayadashami.
-In 1965, the HMV released ten LPs featuring the voice of Sudhir Phadke.
+In 1965, His Master's Voice released ten LPs featuring the voice of Sudhir Phadke.
 In 1968, the Gramophone Company of India released a 10-cassette set, again featuring Phadke's voice, and 50,000 records were sold.
 Madgulkar's son, Anand, produced a televised version showcasing twenty-eight episodes of the Geet Ramayan on Zee Marathi; however, it received a lukewarm response.
 He has also written a book, Geet Ramayanache Ramayan, describing the making of the radio programme.
 Live shows of Geet Ramayan are still produced on occasion of Rama Navami.Geet Ramayan has been translated into nine other languages and also transliterated into Braille.
 The translations are: